Griffin: In heraldry

-In heraldry, the griffin's amalgamation of lion and eagle gains in courage and boldness, and it is always drawn to powerful fierce monsters.
-It is used to denote strength and military courage and leadership.
-Griffins are portrayed with the rear body of a lion, an eagle's head with erect ears, a feathered breast, and the forelegs of an eagle, including claws.
-These features indicate a combination of intelligence and strength.
+Griffins in heraldry are usually portrayed with the rear body of a lion, an eagle's head with erect ears, a feathered breast, and the forelegs of an eagle, including claws.

+The heraldic griffin "denote[d] strength and military, courage and leadership", according to one source.
+That it became a Christian symbol of divine power and a guardian of the divine, was already touched upon above.

 Griffins may be shown in a variety of poses, but in British heraldry are never shown with their wings closed.
 Heraldic griffins use the same attitude terminology as the lion, with the exception that where a lion would be described as rampant a griffin is instead described as segreant.

 In British heraldry, a male griffin is shown without wings, its body covered in tufts of formidable spikes, with a short tusk emerging from the forehead, as for a unicorn.
+In some blazons, this variant is termed a keythong..
 This distinction is not found outside of British heraldry; even within it, male griffins are much rarer than winged ones, which are not given a specific name.
-It is possible that the male griffin originated as a derivation of the heraldic panther.
+One example is John Butler, 6th Earl of Ormond, whose badge was described as featuring a "peyr [pair of] keythongs".
+It is possible that the male griffin/keythong originated as a derivation of the heraldic panther.

+Houses and cities using the device

+When Genoa emerged as a major seafaring power in the Middle Ages and the Renaissance, griffins commenced to be depicted as part of the republic's coat of arms, rearing at the sides of the shield bearing the Cross of St. George.

+The red griffin rampant was the coat of arms of the dukes of Pomerania and survives today as the armorial of West Pomeranian Voivodeship (historically, Farther Pomerania) in Poland.
+It is also part of the coat of arms of the German state of Mecklenburg-Vorpommern, representing the historical region Vorpommern (Hither Pommerania).

+Variants

+Hippogriff

+A hippogriff is a related legendary creature, supposedly the offspring of a griffin and a mare.

+Heraldic subtypes

+Wingless griffin

+Infrequently, a griffin is portrayed without wings, or a wingless eagle-headed lion is identified as a griffin.
+In 15th-century and later heraldry, such a wingless griffin may be called an alke, a keythong or a male griffin.

+Sea-griffin

 The sea-griffin, also termed the gryphon-marine, is a heraldic variant of the griffin possessing the head and legs of the more common variant and the hindquarters of a fish or a mermaid.
 Sea-griffins are present on the arms of a number of German noble families, including the Mestich family of Silesia and the Barony of Puttkamer.

+Opinicus

-The opincus is another heraldic variant, which is depicted with all four legs being those of a lion.
-Occasionally, its tail may be that of a camel or its wings may be absent.
-The opincus is rarely used in heraldry, but appears in the arms of the Worshipful Company of Barbers.
+The opinicus or epimacus is another heraldic variety of griffin, which is depicted with the head and wings of an eagle, the body and legs of a lion, and the tail of a camel.
+It is sometimes wingless.
+The opinicus is rarely used in heraldry, but appears in the arms of the Worshipful Company of Barbers.